rufusraghunath/rufusraghunath.github.io/_posts/2017-09-13-my-experience-at-nordic.js-2017.md

 <h3>Best Practices for Reusable UI Components</h3>
 *[Mars Jullian](https://github.com/marsjosephine) (Netflix)*

 Netflix is apparently betting heavily on UI component libraries that can be shared and reused between teams.
-Julian had a key role in developing their approach to this, and she kindly shared her key takeaways:
+Jullian had a key role in developing their approach to this, and she kindly shared her key takeaways:

 - Use React for your libraries.
 It’s easier to repurpose for other frameworks than vice-versa.
 - Your component should physically begin at its visible edge (i.e. no margin or border, potentially no padding)